EAwoyemi110/Hacker-News-Analysis/README.md

-# Hacker-News-Analysis
-Analyzing Hacker News data with Python to see what actually drives post engagement.
-By processing 20,000+ posts using csv and datetime modules, I compared "Ask HN" vs. "Show HN" performance and tracked how submission timing affects comments.
-It’s a practical look at using data to find the "sweet spot" for reaching the tech community.

-Project Title: Hacker News Engagement Analysis
+Hacker News Engagement Analysis

+Project Overview

+Analyzed Hacker News data using Python to understand what drives post engagement.

+Processed 20,000+ posts using the csv and datetime modules.

+Compared “Ask HN” vs. “Show HN” performance.

+Examined how submission time affects the number of comments.

+Goal: find the “sweet spot” for reaching and engaging the tech community.

-Key Questions:
+Key Questions

-Do "Ask HN" or "Show HN" posts receive more comments on average?
+Do “Ask HN” or “Show HN” posts receive more comments on average?

-Does the time of day affect the number of comments a post receives?
+Does the time of day a post is submitted affect comment count?

-Dataset:
-Briefly mention the source (Y Combinator's Hacker News) and that it contains ~20,000 rows.
+Dataset

+Source: Y Combinator’s Hacker News

+Size: approximately 20,000 rows

-Technologies Used:
+Technologies Used

 Language: Python 3.x

-Modules: csv (data parsing), datetime (time-series manipulation), matplotlib (visualize data).
+Modules:

+csv – data parsing

+datetime – time-series manipulation

+matplotlib – data visualization

-Key Findings:
+Key Findings

-Example: "Ask HN" posts created at 15:00 (3 PM EST) receive the highest average number of comments.
+“Ask HN” posts submitted at 15:00 (3 PM EST) receive the highest average number of comments.

-How to Run:
+How to Run

-Include a short instruction like: python hacker_news.py.
+Run the script from the command line:

+python hacker_news.py